rpiceage/ff-adventure-game/REFACTORING_PROGRESS.md

 **Completed Work: LOW RISK** ✅
 - Constants extraction is safe
 - Animation helper is straightforward
+- Notification manager is isolated
+- Chapter state manager is clean
 - All tests pass
 - No behavioral changes

 **Recommendation:**
-Continue with Phase 2 (NotificationManager) as it's also low-risk and builds on the UIConstants work we just completed.
+Continue with Phase 4 (HeroStatsPanel) - medium complexity but high value.